DON’T MISS

 2. ElbauenPark, Magdeburg, Saxony-Anhalt

-The butterfly house in Elbauenpark in Magdeburg, Saxony-Anhalt, is kept at a balmy 28 degrees and lets you get up close and personal with around 200 different species of butterflies from all across the world, as well as fish, birds, reptiles and other insects.
+The butterfly house in ElbauenPark in Magdeburg, Saxony-Anhalt, is kept at a balmy 28 degrees celcius and lets you get up close and personal with around 200 different species of butterflies from all across the world, as well as fish, birds, reptiles and other insects.
 Once you’re done with creepy crawlies, the enormous park is fit for a fabulous family day out, complete with beautiful manicured gardens, playgrounds, a petting zoo, and a maze.
-There’s even a barbecue area for grilling your own food
+There’s even a barbecue area for grilling your own food.

 elbauenpark magdeburg